nielsen-lab/nielsen-lab.github.io/team/_posts/2009-05-29-jacky-kaiyuanli.md

 ---

-I'm Jacky, a PhD student from the Biostatistics MA/PhD program.
-I graduated from Renmin University of China in 2023 with a BS in Statistics.
+I'm Jacky.
+I got my B.S. in Mathematical Statistics in 2023 and started the Biostatistics MA/PhD program.
 My interests lie in statistical inference and modeling within the field of Population Genetics, especially the Ancestral Recombination Graphs (ARG).

 Pronouns: He/They